monome/docs/ansible/index.md

 Output and input functionality vary according to which application is running.

 Applications are determined by which USB device is plugged in.
 For example, when you plug in a Grid after a firmware update, it will be running Kria.
 Hold the MODE key (next to the USB port) to switch to Meadowphysics; push it again to switch to Earthsea.
 Ansible will remember which application you were last running between power-ups.
+NOTE: USB hubs do not work with Ansible.

 Unplugging the Grid and plugging an Arc will change to Levels.